ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

-## Connecting IoT devices to the cloud with IBM Watson IoT and mbed Cloud Connect
+## Connecting IoT devices to the cloud with IBM Watson IoT and mbed Device Connector

 ### Introduction

-This tutorial explains how to connect your mbed device to Watson IoT, using mbed Cloud Connect and Watson’s Connector Bridge.
+This tutorial explains how to connect your mbed device to Watson IoT, using mbed Device Connector and Watson’s Connector Bridge.

 By the end, your mbed device will be able to deliver data to the Watson IoT analytics service.